 You can download the NFIRS Reference Guide to your desktop.
 It's a large file (over 500 pages), but it contains everything you need to know about the difference modules and the possible codes you can use for each module.
-Select the link to access the Reference Guide: NFIRS Reference Guide (PDF, 7 MB).
-Michelle Mason Webber has inactivated many of the codes that document "other" catagories.
+Select the link to access the NFIRS 5.0 Complete Reference Guide (at the bottom of the page): NFIRS Complete Reference Guide (PDF, 9.7 MB).
+Michelle Mason Webber has inactivated many of the codes that document "other" categories.

 How do I calculate property and contents loss, as well as the pre-incident values for both categories?